-Director de Lestrade and producer Denis Poncet took more than 650 hours of Peterson videotape and sold it to several people in several formats.
+Director de Lestrade and producer Denis Poncet took more than 650 hours of Peterson videotape and sold it to several people in several formats using several different titles.

 De Lestrade's earlier cinematic critique of the US justice system, which won the 2002 Academy Award for best documentary feature, was variously known as The Ideal Culprit and Murder on a Sunday Morning.